JanGorman/MapleBacon/README.md

 ## Example

-The folder `Example` contains a sample project for you to try.
+The folders `Example` and `SwiftUIExample` contain sample projects for you to try.

 ## Requirements

-- Swift 5.0
+- Swift 5.1
 - iOS 9.0+
 - Xcode 10.2+